 Our Sustainability Policy covers three core areas: our clients, our people and our business.

 We are integrating sustainability considerations into all our business decisions and will report our greenhouse gas emissions and progress against our net zero target at least annually, using the Greenhouse Gas Protocol Corporate Reporting Standard methodology.

-We recognise that we all have our part to play in shaping a more sustainable world, and it is our goal to encourage and empower all colleagues to make sustainable decisions.
+We recognise we all have a part to play in shaping a more sustainable world, and it is our goal to encourage and empower all colleagues to make sustainable decisions.

 Our firm Sustainability Policy is underpinned by a ‘route map’ focused on reducing the firm’s Scope 1, 2 and 3 emissions under the Greenhouse Gas Protocol Corporate Reporting Standard.